-The National Association for Public Health Statistics and Information Systems (NAPHSIS) established the Triumph Award program to honor the excellence, dedication, and service of our professionals whose steadfast efforts have contributed to the advancement and the improvement of the vital records, vital statistics, and public health information.
-The NAPHSIS Triumph Awards recognize exceptional individuals and teams that have made a difference in the field and to membership.
-These awards honor leadership in the NAPHSIS fields, reward contributions that strengthen core functions, build our knowledge base, recognize potential, promote excellence, prepare future NAPHSIS professionals, advance the field of vital records and health statistics, and strengthen public health.
+The National Association for Public Health Statistics and Information Systems (NAPHSIS) honors, celebrates and recognizes the excellence, dedication, and service of our professionals whose steadfast efforts advance and improve vital records, vital statistics, and public health information.
+The NAPHSIS Awards recognize exceptional individuals and teams that have made a difference in the field of vital records/health statistics and to NAPHSIS membership.

 Terra Abrams | District of Columbia